Undeterred Carillion pushes case for Balfour merger

 It said shareholders would benefit more from its own plan to develop its British construction business rather than Carillion's ambition to scale it back, and it was too risky to end the process of selling Parsons Brinckerhoff.

-Shares in Balfour Beatty, which have come off highs of 322 pence when talks were disclosed, were up 1.5 percent at 240 pence by 0932 GMT.
+Shares in Balfour Beatty, which have come off highs of 322 pence when talks were disclosed, were up 1.5 percent at 240 pence by 5.32 a.m.
+ET.
 Carillion's stock was up 6.3 percent at 340 pence, the highest level since Balfour walked away on July 31.

 Analysts at Liberum said Carillion had been spurned but not deterred.